What do we mean by Roman medicine?

 Indian doctors and medicine

 All our ancient Rome articles

 These doctors started from earlier Egyptian, Indian, and Greek medical research.
 Like Egyptian doctors, Roman doctors like the Sicilian Scribonius Largus organized their medical books starting with the head and moving down to the toes.

 Like the Greeks, Roman doctors believed in the four humors and the power of blood-letting.
 That was mostly wrong.
 But Roman doctors also used many Indian herbal medicines.
 Some they grew in the Roman Empire and others they brought by ship from India.
 And some of those Indian medicines probably did help cure people.

 Roman doctors used surgery to help with trachoma (eyelid scarring from infections), and to remove a fetus that had died unborn so that the mother wouldn’t die too.
+They created bronze pessaries to help women whose uterus or bladder had fallen into the wrong place after childbirth.
 Scribonius Largus and Dioscurides used live electric fish to give shocks to patients, to cure chronic pain from headaches or gout, and possibly hemorrhoids too.

 Ptolemy and how eyes work

 Ptolemy thought (wrongly) that invisible rays came out of your eyes to hit objects, like radar, instead of light entering your eyes.